 np Number of processes in the PSBLAS virtual parallel machine.
 Scope:global.
+Type:optional.
 Specified as: an integer value.
 Default: use all available processes provided by the underlying parallel environment.

 icontxt the communication context identifying the virtual parallel machine.
 Scope:global.
+Type:required.
+Specified as: an integer variable.